My momma used to call them: “hypocrites”.

 With the devastation that addiction causes in the short term and eventually long term; the ripple effect to everyone involved, is devastating.
 By then it’s sometimes difficult to look back and think what we may have done to “cause”( I say this with extreme caution- hear me out) the ‘addict’ to turn to that particular damaging coping skill.

 Before you tell me all the things your loved one has done while in addiction, I will save you from having to relive it.

-We’ ve all been there, us who have had our lives interrupted and turned upside down.
+We have all been there, we who have had our lives interrupted and turned upside down.
 We all know that we didn’t ask for it.
 Even- those momma’s & dad’s with a history of addiction.

 Their recovery is valid and by no means deserving or even destined to have a child with a substance use disorder.

 Let me ademently state that personal responsibility is always number one.

 Personal responsibility or Individual Responsibility is the idea that human beings choose, instigate, or otherwise cause their own actions.
 A corollary idea is that because we cause our actions, we can be held morally accountable or legally liable.

 If we go back to basic cause and effect diagrams, every cause has an effect of course.

 What I want to focus on though is TᕼE ᑕᗩᑌSE.

 We all know the effects, but Why does the cause happen?